 Each side of the triangle, i.e., the distance between any two of the three spots should ideally be between 4 feet and 9 feet.
 The total sum of the sides of the triangle should be between 13 feet and 26 feet.
 This allows enough space to work comfortably at each station and move between them as well.

 The work triangle should not be blocked by any other element of the kitchen by more than 12 inches.
 Make sure that the triangle is not obstructed by counters, cabinets or islands.
 Keep movement pathways away from the triangle so that the area can be kept as free as possible.
+For a kitchen work triangle with island to work, you can place the sink on the island.

 The original idea of the work triangle didn’t include modern day appliances like microwaves, dishwashers, etc, which are now frequently used stations.
 However, these requirements can be efficiently accommodated into the layout by placing them within easy reach of the user.
 Besides, this ensures that the work triangle is not hindered.

-Take a cue from the L-shaped kitchen above where the microwave is placed next to the refrigerator for easy use.
+Take a cue from the L-shaped kitchen work triangle above where the microwave is placed next to the refrigerator for easy use.
 Subsequently, it doesn’t block movement in the kitchen, thus making for a functional layout.

-Kitchen Work Triangle: Can it be used for a straight kitchen?
+Can it be used for a straight kitchen?

 Modular kitchen design come in all shapes and sizes!
 While the kitchen triangle works for most shapes, we can modify it for a straight layout.
 Subsequently, all you need to do is place the cooktop in between the sink and the refrigerator.
 This will make the kitchen more ergonomic and efficient for you!